mattpap/masters-thesis/sphinx/src/groebner.rst

 =================================

-The main reason for our interest in |groebner| bases is that they have *nicer* properties, compared to other systems of polynomial equations.
-Depending on what properties we actually need, we can compute a |groebner| basis of a given system with respect to a specific ordering of monomials.
-The choice of monomial order is significant, because different orderings will lead to different properties of the resulting basis.
+The main reason for our interest in |groebner| bases is that they have *nicer* properties, compared to other systems of polynomials.
+Depending on what properties we actually need, we can compute a
+|groebner| basis of a given system with respect to a specific ordering of monomials.
+The choice of
+monomial order is significant, because different orderings will lead to different properties of the resulting basis.
 Moreover, for a particular system of polynomials, one ordering will make computations feasible, whereas another will make Buchberger algorithm executing for ages.
-In the following sections we will see on examples why the right choice of monomial order is so important.
+In the following sections we will give examples showing why the right choice of monomial order is so important.

 There are currently three admissible orderings of monomials implemented in SymPy: